 2016 Reading Festival Jobs and Volunteering

-Our festival volunteers, or CATs as they are known, work closely with Festival Republic and play a big part in creating a good atmosphere at the Reading Festival - helping the festival goers to get the most out of their festival!
-By joining the Hotbox Events stewarding team as a festival volunteer or member of events staff you can help us to continue to achieve this!
+Our festival volunteers, or CATs as they are known, work closely with the Reading Festival organisers Festival Republic, playing a big part in creating a good atmosphere at the Reading Festival by helping the festival goers to get the most out of their festival!

 The Hotbox Events festival application opens in early February each year.
 You can find the application guidelines via the PAAM login page.

-If you don't already have a PAAM account please sign-up - we'll send you a message via PAAM when the festival stewarding applications go live each year.
+If you don't already have a PAAM account please sign-up - we'll send you a message via PAAM when the festival volunteer applications go live each year.